robinheinze/twitter_clone/README.md

 [+] Then, let users post tweets.
 If another user's handle is mentioned in the tweet, send that user a notification email.

-Now, let users follow each other.
-Of course, notify somebody by email if when they are followed.
+[+] Now, let users follow each other.

 Add pages showing who a user follows, and who follows them.

+Notify somebody by email if when they are followed.

 Let users upload photos in their tweets.